shopware5/shopware/UPGRADE-5.4.md

 ### Changes

 * Updated mPDF to v6.1.4 and added mPDF 7, included it via composer in vendor/
+    * mPDF 7 is now configurable in `config.php`, see the `mpdf` configuration key and its default values in `engine/Shopware/Configs/Default.php`
     * mPDF 7 is not compatible with previous versions of mPDF, as it features new class names and constructor options
 * Changed `Enlight_Hook_ProxyFactory` to use `ocramius/proxy-manager` for generating proxy classes